ethstorage/pm/dev-guide.md

 ## Environment Setup

-This section will guide you through setting up your local development environment step-by-step for a beginner.
+This section guides you through setting up your local development environment step-by-step for beginners.

 ### Clone the Repository